Dyalog/ride/docs/customising_your_session.md

 !!!warning
     Great care should be taken when customising the menu options; although the ability to make changes is provided, it is not an activity that Dyalog Ltd supports.

-    If menu options are customised, then updates to menu items are ignored when updating the installed version of RIDE (this can be avoided by resetting the menu options before upgrading RIDE).
+    If menu options are customised, then updates to menu items are ignored when updating the installed version of Ride (this can be avoided by resetting the menu options before upgrading Ride).

 Top-level options (menu names in the menu bar) can be: